theNewDynamic/thenewdynamic.org/content/video/static-site-generators-are-here-to-stay.md

 ---
 title: Static Site Generators are Here to Stay
 date: 2018-08-30 18:10:47 -0400
-description: Phil presents a show and tell of how (and why) Netlify is trying to make it easy for developers to get their creations into the world.
-Expect a run-down on how SSGs can help you and how retro-tech is making a comeback.
+description: A run-down on how SSGs can help you and how retro-tech is making a comeback.
 vendor: YouTube
 video_id: oxMbyOLXa7Y
 related_tools: []